DawidWijata/BordowyRydwan/README.md

 My name is Dawid Wijata.
 I'm an Angular / .NET Full Stack Developer from Warsaw, Poland.
 Currently, I'm doing my B. Sc. in Computer Science at WULS in Warsaw.
 I'm also a huge fan of everything connected with Linux.
 You can find me on [![LinkedIn][1.2]][1]

 ### :office: Commercial experience
 At work, I create new business solutions and maintain the existing software based mostly on Angular / .NET Core with microservices architecture.
-As a Junior Developer I learn about good coding practises, software architecture and project management.

 ### :mortar_board: Academic projects
 I've also ran several repositories containing projects that I make for various subjects at university.
 Recently I've made a tool with Python and Kivy which helps me while planning the month schedule at work.